-This model has a dust bag included which doesn’t do a great job and usually collects around 70% of sawdust.
+This model has a dust collector bag included, which doesn’t do a great job and usually collects around 70% of sawdust.
 This changes with the shop vac attached.
 The only downside is there is no adapter, so you have to shop around to find one.

 You can use regular paper sheets rather than hook and loop, which makes it cheaper to run, and the sanding paper change is a breeze with the impressive clamping system.

 This feature is particularly important to me because changing the sandpaper in my old sander was a nightmare.
 You should see the number of sheets I simply damaged because of this.
 Not mentioning the wasted time.
-So you’re saving money, time, and not stressing out because of silly little things like this.
+So you’re saving money and time and not stressing out because of silly little things like this.